 Quantifying emotions allows for the emotional states of an individual to be more clearly described, more specifically measured, and more easily used in calculations/conversions.
 Mimetic Emotions employ the Pleasure-Arousal-Dominance (PAD) scales to achieve such quantification.
 PAD scales map emotions to 3-dimensional vectors.
-Each vector consists of the following components, each ranging from the values of -1 to 1 (Mehrabian, "Framework for a Comprehensive Description and Measurement of Emotional States").
-The components of the model are based upon three basic emotion classes:
+Each vector consists of the following components, each ranging from the values of -1 to 1 (Mehrabian, "Framework for a Comprehensive Description and Measurement of Emotional States"):